aspose-cells/Aspose.Cells-API-References/english/go-cpp/JsonLoadOptions/_index.md

 ## JsonLoadOptions class

-Represents the options of loading json files
+Represents the options of loading JSON files

 ```go